 1) Launch Steam, and navigate to the Library tab.

 2) Right-click War Thunder from the game list and click Uninstall.

 After the uninstallation completes, exit Steam.
 Also, you need to remove the remaining game files.

 4) On your keyboard, press the Windows logo key and E at the same time to open File Explorer.
 Then, Paste C:\Program Files (x86)\Steam\steamapps\common on the address bar and press Enter.

 5) Click the War Thunder folder and press Delete.

 Reinstall War Thunder from Steam again, and the newly-installed game should be free of the low FPS issue.

 Hopefully you’ve fixed War Thunder low FPS with one of the methods above.
-Should you have any questions or suggestions, feel free to leave a comment below.
+If you have any questions or suggestions, feel free to leave a comment below.